On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Materials and methods

 \subsection{Streak imaging}

 Flow pattern visualisations were also performed to qualitatively evaluate the instantaneous behaviour of the fluid flows.
 This was done by obtaining streak images, with long exposure times, of the fluorescent-particle-seeded fluid samples.
-The samples were prepared with \mbox{2 \textmu m} particles and SDS at the same concentrations and following the same procedure as before.
+The samples were prepared with \mbox{2 \textmu m} particles and SDS at the same concentrations and following the same procedure.

 The setup consisted of the same microscope now equipped with a 10$\times$ magnification lens (\mbox{NA $=0.3$}) and a \mbox{100 W} mercury lamp to illuminate the flow.
 The images were taken at the channels' centre planes with a CCD camera for fluorescence microscopy (Leica Microsystems GmbH; DFC350 FX 12-bit monochrome).
-Further details concerning both the streak imaging and \textmu PIV setup can be found in the work of Rodrigues et al.\citep{rodrigues2020}.
+Further details concerning the streak imaging and \textmu PIV setup can be found in Rodrigues et al.\citep{rodrigues2020}.